mikerockett/vue-routisan/README.md

 Allows you to apply route options to multiple routes.

 - Navigation guards defined for the group will take priority over guards defined on the individual routes in the callback.
-- Do not nest groups inside each other, nesting is currently not supported.
+- Route groups can be nested.

 ```js
 Route.group({ beforeEnter: guest }, () => {